virt-s1/os-tests/README.md

 ### Recommended pkgs in test system

-os-tests will try to install required pkgs from default repo during run, but it would be better to have them if no repo provided.
+os-tests will try to install required pkgs from default repo during run, but it would be better to have them if no repo is provided.
 List RHEL only because CentOS Stream and Fedora usually have public repo available.

 **RHEL-7**: install,automake,autoconf,sysstat,gcc,unzip,wget,quota,bzip2,iperf3,pciutils,fio,psmisc,expect,ntpdate,perf,nvme-cli,pciutils,fio,git,tar,nfs-utils,libvirt,qemu-kvm,kernel-debug,python3,dracut-fips,podman,strace,sos